-This slightly-sweet and very satisfying carrot cake inspired cookie is a great treat to bring new moms, as it helps stimulate milk production thanks to the addition of brewer’s yeast and rolled oats.
+These slightly-sweet and very satisfying carrot cake lactation cookies are a great treat to bring new moms, as it helps stimulate milk production thanks to the addition of brewer’s yeast and rolled oats.

 Can I confess something?
 When Kaitlyn was a newborn, and nearly never let me put her down, I — like so many new moms! — found myself eating on the fly, grabbing snacks off of Hailey’s plate or finding things in the kitchen that I could eat one-handed.

 More than once, these lactation “breakfast” cookies also served as lunch, dinner and between-meal snacks, with a few pieces of fruit on the side.

 I made the cookie only slightly sweet and full of goodness like carrots, raisins, nuts and coconut oil to make it a delicious and decently nutritious option for a new breastfeeding mom to grab as part of breakfast or for a great one-handed snack.